KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Widgets Types
 ------------------------------------------------------------------------------------------------------------------------
-As seen above, the addition of a widget can be done either through the icon that is displayed when the dashboard is created or from the appropriate button appearing in the upper right bar of the page.
+As seen above, the addition of a widget can be done either through the icon displayed when the heet of a dashboard when created or from the appropriate button appearing in the upper right bar of the page.
 In both cases, a palette containing the entire range of available widgets will be shown.
-Let's see them in detail, one by one.
-Simply click on the desired one.
+Simply click the desired one for popping up the widget editor.
-When clicking the editor for that widget appears.
 A widget's editor normally has two sections, one for the data management (not available for the *Image* widget) and the other containing the list properties that can vary from one widget to another.
 The below table shows a further explanation.
 In particular properties summed up are relevant to *Text* widget.
 So that, in the case of an *Image*